PablosGertolious/qi-functions/README.md

 # qi-functions
-For functions created to aid in QI research
+For functions created to aid in QI research.

-Functions created with the help of George Barron
+Functions created with under the supervision of George Barron.
-Woah this dope.

-Try this.